 Not all travel reward cards are created equally.
 Many banks tout their cards as the best, with either ‘no blackout dates’ or ‘zero taxes and fees’ on award redemptions.
 While some of this is true, most is just clever marketing.

 I’ve compiled a list of what I consider the best travel reward cards available to Canadians.
 I always like to use points for aspirational travel (travel I wouldn’t otherwise be able to afford without points), and therefore avoid credit cards with fixed value redemptions, such as The Scotiabank American Express, RBC Visa Infinite Avion card, and CIBC Aventura Visa Infinite card.
 However, these cards could be good for people who want the most flexibility when travel planning, and don’t care so much about extracting maximum value out of their points.
-For more information about the different types of programs, check out my beginners guide!

 I decided to create a scoring system out of 100 based on factors which I consider important.
 These categories (and weight) are as follows: